 Student Services Include:

-- Pre-Fall Semester Orientation (first-year students only)
+- Pre-Fall Semester Orientation (first-year and transfer students only)

-- Individual counseling (as needed)
+- Individual coaching (as needed)

 - Weekly skills group focusing on academic, social, daily life skills, and cultural supports